 As a team, we can cover a fantastic amount of work in a very short time.
 I will always say if no more tuition is needed – it is my goal to empower the person so that they can cope on their own and thereby get a real sense of achievement.
 I don’t believe in pointless repetition and usually do most of the writing myself so that we can cover as much as possible.

 I have taught many introverts.
 I encourage the parents (and the pupil if they’re old enough) to read the book, “Quiet” by Susan Cain, so that they get a better understanding of themselves or their children.
-I believe that I am a learnt extrovert and my daughter is an introvert.
+My daughter is an introvert.
 Schools expect pupils to perform and speak out and this can be very painful for introverts.
-I help them to improve their self-confidence and teach them skills to help in an education system that applauds extrovert behaviour.
+I help them to improve their self-confidence and teach them skills to help in a world that applauds extrovert behaviour.

 I have also taught many late developers.
 They can really struggle, even though they are very clever.
 Again, it is a matter of building their self-confidence and showing them that they are clever.
 I often use Lumosity for this.
 If they haven’t learnt algebra, I teach them it very logically and they feel very proud of themselves when they understand it, as it looks different and complicated, but they get it.